spring-cloud-samples/brewery/README.md

 The easiest way is to:

-* Create a symbolic link somewhere on your drive to the `acceptance-tests/scripts/runDockerAcceptanceTests.sh` file.
+* GO to the cloned `brewery` where you have the `runAcceptanceTests.sh` script (which in fact is already a symbolic link to `acceptance-tests/scripts/runDockerAcceptanceTests.sh` for your convenience)
 * You can execute that script with such options
     * `-t` what do you want to test (`SLEUTH`, `ZOOKEEPER`, `CONSUL`, `SLEUTH`, `SLEUTH_STREAM`)
     * `-v` in which version of the BOM (defaults to `Brixton.BUILD-SNAPSHOT`)